obzehn/GROMACS_hands-on_intro/GPCRs/README.md

 22246SOL     MW31352   9.411   9.580   9.371
   10.06535  10.06535  10.5608
 ```
 where `SOL` is the name of the solvent molecules, water), and each `SOL` molecule has four atoms.
 The box size, as expected, didn't change.
 You may notice that `gmx solvate` also removed the columns with the velocities.
 This is not a problem, as during the thermal equilibration (the NVT phase) GROMACS will calculate and reintroduce them.
-Moreover, when there are many atoms in the box, the space between the second and the third column disappears.
-For example, `OW31349` is an atom called `OW` and it's the entry number `31349`, but the space between disappeared.
+Moreover, when there are many atoms in the box, the space between the second and the third column might disappear.
+For example, `OW31349` is an atom called `OW` and it's the entry number `31349`, but the space between is not present anymore.
 This also is not a problem sa long as the length of each field remains constant.

 The first lines look like before exception made for the number of atoms, which now has been updated to contain also those of water (in fact the starting dry box had 47140 atoms to which you added 18936 four-point water molecules, that is `47140 + 18936 x 4 = 122884`).
 ```